tanyouliang95/fleet-adapter-tutorial/README.md

 orientation: {w: 1.0}}}'
 ```

-The gazebo simulation should receive the nav goals as if it was published in ROS1.
+The gazebo simulation should receive the ROS2 nav goals as if it was published in ROS1.
+Additionally, we should see the ROS1 plan messages as if it was published in ROS2.